sauravmishra1710/sauravmishra1710/README.md

 I'm Saurav!
 I'm a Software Engineer-IV majorly working in React JS, C#.Net in the healthcare domain.
 Very much keen to work & contribute to the AI and Computer Vision space in the Healthcare domain. :construction_worker: :hospital:

-- :books: :notebook: I’m currently learning React JS, Python GUI, Deep Learning and Computer Vision for Medicine & Healthcare Domain. :nerd_face: 🐱‍👓
+- :books: :notebook: I’m currently learning React JS, Ruby on Rails, Python GUI, Deep Learning and Computer Vision for Medicine & Healthcare Domain. :nerd_face: 🐱‍👓

 - :computer: Intrested in ***AI (Deep Learning & Computer Vision) for Medicine and Healthcare*** 👨🏼‍💻